-Rates for the parking garage at the Gateway Arch are $6 for the first 9 hours and 75c for each additional half-hour.
+Rates for parking near the Gateway Arch are $1-$2 for the first 20 minutes, then $1 per 20-30 minutes after that; $16-$20 maximum per day.
 Additional parking, which costs from $3 to $5 per day, can be found at private lots on the landing.

 About the City